 In May of 1842, the congregation voted to build a new meetinghouse farther east on Boston Post Road, where the population center had shifted.
 The new meetinghouse was dedicated on June 1, 1843, and the old meetinghouse torn down and the lumber sold to help pay for the construction.
 The parsonage was built next door in 1879.
 Both buildings are still in their original locations and in use by the church.
 The church was known as the First Baptist Church of East Lyme until 1929, when it became the Flanders Baptist and Community Church.

+Our By-Laws which include the Church Covenant are available in PDF format.
 A detailed church history and other articles are available on our History pages.

 Christmas Eve Service 2016